no-private

 import ModuleD from '../module-d'

-module-e importing module-d (uncle element):
+module-e importing module-d (uncle element) when allowUncles: true is set:

 // src/modules/module-b/modules/module-c/modules/module-e/ModuleE.js